Continuing Education Grant

 - The continuing education activity must be within the United States or Canada.

 - Grants will not be given to support work toward a degree or certificate, although course work that complements a candidate's program, yet is not part of the normal professional curriculum, will be considered.

-- Depending on the qualifications of the candidates, the jury may recommend that grant not be presented in a given year.
+- Depending on the qualifications of the candidates, the jury may recommend that the grant not be presented in a given year.

 - Applicant is encouraged to update their MLA member profile page.

 - MLA will acknowledge applications upon receipt via email.

 - Late and incomplete applications will not be considered.

 - The amount requested and actual grant awarded may not necessarily be the same amount.

 - The grant will be distributed as a reimbursement for actual expenses incurred, within the limits described above.